opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 (4) If the Judge of ﬁrst instance does not determine the issue of whether the appeal should be heard before a 2 or 3 Judge Court, or if the appellant should dispute the determination of the Judge of ﬁrst instance, the matter will be referred to a Judge sitting in the Appellate Division, whose determination is ﬁnal.
 An appellant who wishes to dispute the determination of the Judge of ﬁrst instance must, within 7 days after the service of the notice mentioned in Order 56A, Rule 7(3), inform the Legal Registry by ﬁling a Request.

-## 85. Whether an appeal to the Court of Appeal is to be heard by a 2 or 3 Judge Court of Appeal

 (1) The time for an appellant to file the record of appeal, the Case and the core bundle of documents for hearing before the Court of Appeal is 2 months after the service of the notice referred to in Order 57, Rule 5(2) of the Rules of Court where the appeal is to be heard by a 3 Judge Court, and one month after the service of that notice where the appeal is to be heard by a 2 Judge Court.

 (2) To resolve any confusion or uncertainty over the issue of whether an appeal is to be heard by a 2 or 3 Judge Court of Appeal, this issue will be determined by the Judge who heard the matter at first instance.